HEP-FCC/FCCeePhysicsPerformance/General/README.md

 ### The five-parameter tracks produced by the Delphes interface

 - Recent versions of Delphes offer a rather detailed modelling of the tracks via the [TrackCovariance Delphes module](https://github.com/delphes/delphes/blob/master/modules/TrackCovariance.cc), developed from a code by Franco Bedeschi.
 The module, in the input card, must contain a description of the tracker, see for example [the delphes_card_IDEAtrkCov.tcl](https://github.com/delphes/delphes/blob/master/cards/delphes_card_IDEAtrkCov.tcl).
-(Try to give more detail here about the geometry description).
+(more details about the geometry description can be found above).
 This produces five-parameter tracks - i.e., including the transverse and longitudinal impact parameters - with their covariance matrix.

 - In FCCSW: in order to save the 5-parameter tracks and their covariance matrix, the [DelphesSaveChargedParticles](https://github.com/HEP-FCC/FCCSW/blob/master/Sim/SimDelphesInterface/src/DelphesSaveChargedParticles.cpp) module should be configured with the flag **saveTrkCov** set to True.
 Example:
 ```markdown